-Alakai – Say Aloha to New and Colourful Poke Plates
+Alakai – Say Aloha to Colourful Hawaiian Poke Bowls

 Life’s a beach upon stepping into Alakai.
 The blue and white interior has a little feel of Santorini, somewhat akin to a beachside cafe.
 As explained by friendly owner-chef Lon, Alakai means “the path to the sea” in Hawaiian.
 Lon has lived in Hawaii for 18 years, hence he is an expert when it comes to Poke Bowls.
 You can expect authentic Poke Bowls, or should I say Poke Plates, here.

 If it’s your first visit to Alakai, we recommend going for Poke Plate Favourites where items are already pre-picked, so you won’t have to worry about what to select.
 Poke is only marinated upon order to retain its tip-top freshness, unlike other places where the poke are displayed for selection.

 Like your poke plate spiced up?
 Go for Yobo Poke Plate ($13.45), which consists of salmon and spicy “K-mayo” sauce.
 The Spicy Kai Kolea (K-Mayo) sauce is done Korean-style – creamy and spicy at the same time.
 It goes very well with salmon, prawns and tofu.
 The Yobo Poke Plate is served with potato-mac salad, cucumber kimchi and 2 scoops of white rice.
 The creamy potato and the slightly springy macaroni complement each other really well.
 What an interesting creation!